 Magnificent west facade with splendid portal richly decorated with statuary and rose window (mid-14th c.).
 Two towers 80 and 81 meters high.
 Important works of art: the Annunciation by Veit Stoß (1518), tabernacle by Adam Kraft (1496), medieval altars, memorial plaques, stained glass.

-Music St. Lorenz (info in German)
+Music St. Lorenz (only in German)

 St. Martha’s Church, built in the second half of the 14th c. and today a Reformed Protestant parish church, is known for its notable original stained glass windows.